Image Captioning via Compact Bidirectional Architecture: Introduction

-Image captioning \cite{vinyals2015show,yang2019auto,pan2020x,Zhou_2021_ICCV}, which aims at describing the visual content of an image with natural language sentences, is one of the important tasks to connect vision and language.
+Image captioning\cite{vinyals2015show,yang2019auto,pan2020x,Zhou_2021_ICCV,huang2020image,liu2021vocabulary,yang2020auto,wang2022end,wang2023controllable,wang2023efficient,liu2023event,song2024efficiently,zhang2025deep}, which aims at describing the visual content of an image with natural language sentences, is one of the important tasks to connect vision and language.
 Inspired by the sequence-to-sequence model~\cite{sutskever2014sequence} for neural machine translation, most proposed models typically follow the encoder/decoder paradigm.
-In between, a convolutional neural network (CNN) or Transformer is utilized to encode an input image and recurrent neural networks (RNN) or Transformer \cite{vaswani2017attention} is adopted as sentence decoder to generate a caption.
+In between, a convolutional neural network (CNN) or Transformer is utilized to encode an input image and recurrent neural network (RNN) or Transformer~\cite{vaswani2017attention} is adopted as sentence decoder to generate a caption.

-Most current image captioning models~\cite{pan2020x,zhang2021rstnet} typically adopt the left-to-right generation manner(as shown in Figure~\ref{fig:figure1}(a)), which is straightforward.
+Most current image captioning models~\cite{pan2020x,zhang2021rstnet,yang2021deconfounded} typically adopt the uni-directional generation manner(as shown in Fig.~\ref{fig:figure1}(a)), which is straightforward.
 During training and testing, they can only access the past context for the current prediction.
 This unidirectional property can't make them exploit bidirectional context for better decoding.

 To make use of bidirectional context during decoding, refinement-based methods~\cite{Sammani2019ModificationNet,sammani2020show,wang2020show,song2021image,zhang2021open} are proposed recently.
-The decoder of this type of models typically consists of two networks~(as shown in Figure~\ref{fig:figure1}(b)).
+The decoder of this type of model typically consists of two networks~(as shown in Fig.~\ref{fig:figure1}(b)).
 The first network is usually a primary captioner or an image-text retriever, which is used to generate or retrieve a related sentence.
-After that, a senior refiner, which is the second caption network, generates the final caption by being allowed to attend to the sentence produced before.
+After that, a senior refiner, which is the second network, generates the final caption by being allowed to attend to the sentence produced before.
 This semantic attention can help the senior refiner to look at both past and future semantic context and thus improve decoding at every time step.
 However, the two networks in the decoder can only be executed sequentially, which can not make full use of the parallelizability of GPU device.